bandikishores/SwiggyDriverOrder/README.md

 * Order Processor will be called for a set of Orders and Drivers belonging to a particular Area code and not for entire city. (*Caller should handle this*)
 * No Test cases have been added as everything here works in Simulation.
 * Distance between resturants is calculated by simply subtrating the areacodes, in real time it'll be an external system which will do that.
 For now, even that is abstracted in ```LocationService``` so changing the API will not effect the code.
-* Some Criteria's are Inverse Match.
-Ex: Driver Free Time, If its higher we need to deliver the order faster.
+* Some Criteria's are Inverse Match. <br/>Ex: Driver Free Time, If its higher we need to deliver the order faster.
 So score for them is computed by subtracting current value with a max. value.
 * Synchronization of Configuration reload while assignment is happening parallely is not handled.
 It requires a centralized lock using Redis/Zookeeper to make sure all servers reload the configuration at the same time.

 ## Flow